Stop! Your Lease Extension in Brown Edge Could Be FREE

 We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder.

-Yorkshire Building Society 85 years from the date of completion of the mortgage.
-Please ensure that you explain the implications of a short term lease to the borrower.
+Skipton Building Society 85 years from the date of completion of the mortgage

-The conveyancers that we work with procure Brown Edge lease extensions and help protect your position.
+The conveyancers that we work with handle Brown Edge lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.

-Brown Edge Lease Extension Example Cases:
+Brown Edge Lease Extension Case Studies:

-Omar, Brown Edge, Staffordshire
+Bethan, Brown Edge, Staffordshire,

 Brown Edge case: